searls/jasmine-maven-plugin/README.markdown

 Usage Notes
 -----------
 ### Project layout
-The jasmine-maven-plugin sports a default project directory layout that should be convenient for most green field projects.
-The included example project (which is in [src/test/resources/jasmine-webapp-example](http://github.com/searls/jasmine-maven-plugin/tree/master/src/test/resources/jasmine-webapp-example/) demonstrates this convention and looks something like this:
+The jasmine-maven-plugin presumes a default project directory layout.
+If this layout doesn't suit your project, fear not, as it's entirely customizable.
+In adition to everything documented here, you can check the documented source of the [base Mojo class](https://github.com/searls/jasmine-maven-plugin/blob/master/src/main/java/searls/jasmine/AbstractJasmineMojo.java) to see which properties have been parameterized.

+An included example project (in [src/test/resources/examplesjasmine-webapp-example](http://github.com/searls/jasmine-maven-plugin/tree/master/src/test/resources/examples/jasmine-webapp-example/)) is laid out like this:

     |-- pom.xml
     |-- src